SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## Requirements

-This middleware requires UI5 Tooling Version 3 and above.
+This middleware requires UI5 Tooling v3 and is meant for UI5 1.114 and above.
+> **Warning**
+>
+> The `qunit-coverage-istanbul.js` module is planned to be part of OpenUI5 1.114.0, which is not released, yet.
+If you would like to try out the code coverage module beforehand, please use the nightly CDN version of UI5 when bootstrapping your tests.

 ## Install